sunwaytechclub/2018-WebLaunch-PostWorkshop/README.md

 Throughout the WebLaunch, we had a lot of shortcoming, we assume things, we went too fast, TA (teaching assistant) are not well prepared with the topic (I am one of them), we use jargon that difficult to understand, etc, but one thing that are certain is that we have a lot of passion.
 We are constantly trying to improve and learn from the past mistake so that we can do it even better in the future.

+The end of WebLaunch does not mean the end of your learning journey.
+You might think that you are not an IT student so there is no need for you to continue learning?
+In my opinion, it is not just about having an extra skills and have extra advantages in getting employed, it also equip you with skills looking at different perspective.
+Additional, this skills might help you in the future.

 We have decided to create this guide to provide you guys with some additional information that we are unable to cover during our workshops

 This guide is seperated into 2 parts; [**Frontend**](README.md#frontend) and [**Backend**](README.md#backend).